adaltas/node-nikita/src/system/mkdir.coffee.md

       options.cwd = process.cwd() if not ssh and (options.cwd is true or not options.cwd)
       options.directory = [options.directory] unless Array.isArray options.directory
       options.parent = {} if options.parent is true
+      if ssh
+        for directory in options.directory
+          throw Error "Target path not absolute with SSH: #{JSON.stringify directory}" unless p.isAbsolute directory
       # State
       state = false
       each options.directory